 |Study Period||Start date||Census date||WW date||End date|

-- Illustrate how psychological science promotes understanding of human behaviour and decision making in the legal system, and can contribute to the effective operation of key aspects of the legal system.
+- Describe how psychological science promotes understanding of human behaviour and decision making in the legal system, and can contribute to the effective operation of key aspects of the legal system.

-- Use knowledge of relevant psychological theory and empirical research to evaluate the effectiveness of various practices and policies in the legal system.
+- Use your knowledge of relevant psychological theory and empirical research to evaluate the effectiveness of various practices and policies in the legal system

-- Communicate how theory and evidence from psychology-law research has shaped understanding of behaviour and decision making in the legal system to academic and lay audiences.
+- Effectively communicate to academic and lay audiences by explaining how theory and evidence from psychology-law research has shaped understanding of behaviour and decision making in the legal system.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|